 We layer ESG metrics from external sources into the quantitative aspects of our research process.
 The type of factor and its materiality will vary across companies, regions, industries and countries and type of investment (e.g. long, short, trades that includes multiple securities and event-driven trades).
-By analyzing the ESG scores of potential investments, we seek to identify risks that may not always be obvious through traditional fundamental analysis.
+By analyzing the ESG scores of potential and current investments, we seek to identify risks that may not always be obvious through traditional fundamental analysis.

 Environmental factors may include, but are not limited to carbon emissions, water scarcity, waste management, air and water pollution and electronic waste.
 Material environmental risks may result in higher energy costs, disruptions to operations, environmental accidents, increased regulatory pressures and reputational damage.